-Laetrile is promoted as an alternative cancer treatment but there is no evidence that it works.
+Laetrile is promoted as an alternative cancer treatment.
+There is not enough reliable evidence that it works.

 What laetrile is

-Laetrile is a partly man made (synthetic) form of the natural substance amygdalin.
-Amygdalin is a plant substance found in raw nuts and the pips of many fruits, particularly apricot pips or kernels.
-It is also found in plants like lima beans, clover and sorghum.
+Laetrile is a partly man-made (synthetic) form of the natural substance amygdalin.
+Amygdalin is a plant substance found in raw nuts, bitter almonds, as well as apricot and cherry seeds.
+Plants like lima beans, clover and sorghum also contain amygdalin.

 - improve their health, energy levels and wellbeing